 After the 2007 loss because of a scoring malfunction, he wanted to back away from the sport.
 But his mother had given him a letter telling him not to waste his talent.
 Tony refocused and decided to turn pro.

 In May of 2008 he fought his first professional bout against David Aguirre of Mexico.
-Tony won with a unanimous decision.
+Tony won by unanimous decision.
 Five months later and following another win, Tony would lose his mother unexpectedly to a brain aneurism.
 Tony was scheduled to fight Mario Andrade in 11 days.
 Even though he was grieving, he was pulled to the ring.
 He knew that his mother would want him to fight.
 Just days after burying her, Tony beat Andrade unanimously.

 Tony would keep on winning.